This post may contain affiliate links. Please read my disclosure policy.

 - This recipe is easily halved to yield 20 cookies

 - The cookies are very crumbly when they first come out of the oven but firm up as they cool.
-While theyโre delicious eaten warm, they hold together much better when cool.
-Be careful if you eat one hot as the jam will burn your mouth - just saying.

 - The cookies will soften slightly after a few hours.

-- If you donโt want to wait for the cookies to cool in the pan before making the next batch, use paper cupcake liners and remove the paper once the cookie is cooled.
+- If you don’t want to wait for the cookies to cool in the pan before making the next batch, use paper cupcake liners and remove the paper once the cookie is cooled.

-- Use jam for this recipe - not jelly.
-Weโve tried Sour Cherry Jam, Apricot, Wild Blueberry, Raspberry and Peach - all delicious!
+- Use jam for this recipe – not jelly.
+We’ve tried Sour Cherry Jam, Apricot, Wild Blueberry, Raspberry and Peach – all delicious!

 - Create larger cookies by using a 2 1/2-inch round biscuit cutter in place of the muffin tin.
 You can also use a larger 3-inch cookie cutter for a tart-sized cookie.
 The bigger the cookie, the thicker the base must be to keep from bending.
 Place the cookie cutter on a parchment lined baking sheet.
 Add the dough, press to create the base, top with jam and the streusel.
 Gently lift off the cookie cutter and repeat.